PSB Honours Medal-winning Athletes With Cash Awards Worth Rs 20.75m - UrduPoint

 PSB Honours Medal-winning Athletes With Cash Awards Worth Rs 20.75m

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 16th May, 2025) Pakistan Sports board (PSB) on Friday organized a cash award ceremony to honour the country’s medal-winning athletes and coaches, in recognition of their outstanding performances at international competitions.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 17th May, 2025) Pakistan Sports board (PSB) organized a cash award ceremony to honour the country’s medal-winning athletes and coaches, in recognition of their outstanding performances at international competitions.

 Speaking on the occasion, PSB Director General Muhammad Yasir Pirzada said the initiative to award cash prizes was a practical step towards implementing the government’s vision to honour the country’s sports heroes.
 He said such recognition would continue in the future to boost the morale of young athletes and encourage them to strive for excellence.